 - Deprecated - Deprecated products are no longer commercially available to new customers, and support is limited to contractual obligations, including any applicable SLAs.
 If you want to take advantage of new functionalities, you will have to migrate to the successor product.

 - Discontinued - Discontinued products are no longer available or in production.

 Changes to products

 HERE may change any of the HERE products referred to below or remove features or functionality from time to time.
 Visit the following sites to find information about changes the HERE products:

 The changelog, release announcements, and release notes use the following terms to describe changes.

 - Added - A new feature that adds a capability to the product.

 - Changed - An existing feature behaves differently than in prior releases.

 - Deprecated - The feature is obsolete and will stop working 6 - 12 months from the time customers are first notified of the deprecation.
-Customers need to migrate to the replacement feature.
+You need to migrate to the replacement feature.
 Use of the feature during the deprecation period may result in warnings indicating that the feature is deprecated, but the feature will continue to function and will continue to be documented and supported until it is removed.